On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Introduction

 Conjecture \ref{conj_class} is known to be true in only one case: degree $n=2$ and the prime $\ell=2$; this follows from the genus theory of Gauss \cite{Gau01}, which shows that for a fundamental discriminant of absolute value $D_K$, we have $|\Cl_K[2]| \leq 2^{\om(D_K)-1}$, where $\om(D_K)$ denotes the number of distinct prime divisors of $D_K$.
 Since $\om(m) \ll \log m/ \log \log m$ (see e.g. \cite[Ch.
 22 \S 10]{HarWri08}), it follows that for any quadratic field $K$, for every $\ep>0$, \beq |\Cl_K[2]| \ll_\ep D_K^\ep . \eeq

 Recent progress has focused on verifying results toward Conjecture \ref{conj_class} by making small improvements on (\ref{trivial_bound}), either for all number fields of a fixed degree, or for ``almost all'' fields in a family of number fields of fixed degree.
 Results of the first type include \cite{HelVen06,Pie05,Pie06,EllVen07,BSTTTZ17}.
-Results of the second type, which can also be thought of as results ``on average'' over a family of fields, include \cite{DavHei71,Bha05,HBP17, EPW17,PTBW17x,FreWid17,FreWid18x}.
+Results of the second type, which can also be thought of as results ``on average'' over a family of fields, include \cite{DavHei71,Bha05,HBP17, EPW17,PTBW20,FreWid17,FreWid18x}.
 (For an overview of recent work, see Section \ref{sec_previous}.)

-The apparent difficulty of verifying Conjecture \ref{conj_class} in any case other than that due to Gauss, leads to a question: is the strong pointwise version of Conjecture \ref{conj_class} stated above too much to expect?
+The apparent difficulty of verifying Conjecture \ref{conj_class}, for a fixed prime $\ell$ and all fields of a fixed degree $n$, in any case other than that due to Gauss, leads to a question: is the strong pointwise version of Conjecture \ref{conj_class} stated above too much to expect?

 In this paper we describe several explicit motivations for why we expect Conjecture \ref{conj_class} to hold.
 The key philosophy we employ is the ``method of moments,'' surveyed in \S \ref{sec_moments}: this is the principle that in certain settings, if one can control arbitrarily high moments of a function, then one can deduce that there is not even one violation of a pointwise upper bound by the function.
 In particular we show \emph{quantitatively} how Conjecture \ref{conj_class} follows from three other well-known conjectures in number theory: the Cohen-Lenstra heuristics; the discriminant multiplicity conjecture for counting number fields with fixed discriminant; and a generalization of the Malle conjecture for counting number fields with bounded discriminant.
 Furthermore, we quantify implications of these conjectures for counting elliptic curves with fixed conductor, and we prove new unconditional counts for elliptic curves.